torproject/onionbalance/docs/design.md

 # Design Document

-!!! warning

-    This section refers to the older v2 codebase.
-    Although outdated, it's still available for historic purposes.

 This tool is designed to allow requests to Tor onion service to be directed to multiple back-end Tor instances, thereby increasing availability and reliability.
 The design involves collating the set of